sebastianczech/sebastianczech.github.io/_posts/2021-06-21-scrum-master.md

 * **Tribe**: collection of Squads that work in a related area
 * **Chapter**: a family of people inside a Tribe with similar skills
 * **Guild**: a community of practice cross Tribe

+Myth 8: The Scrum Master is a Junior Agile Coach

 ## Events